 Find out more information about Veteran Education and Training here.

-Housing Grants and Mortgage
+Housing Grants & Mortgage for Veterans

 Veterans Affairs is committed to helping eligible service members become homeowners.
 As a part of this, they offer to guarantee a home loan to qualifying individuals and families that are looking to buy, build, adapt or repair a home.
 VA works with private lenders to provide loans with favorable terms.
 VA also will guarantee a portion of the loan.